aimok04/iserv_exercise_discord_webhook/README.md

 You can update the project files with this command: `git pull`

 # Used NPM packages
-I used two NPM packages in this script.
+I used four NPM packages in this script.
 * [Discord.JS](https://github.com/discordjs/discord.js)
 * [Cheerio](https://github.com/cheeriojs/cheerio)
 * [fs-extra](https://github.com/jprichardson/node-fs-extra)